umangdalsania/VSCode_Server_VM_setup/README.md

     ssh-keygen -t rsa -b 4096 -f "$HOME\.ssh\id_rsa-remote-ssh"
     ```

-    * On Windows You may need to change permission of key therefore nevigate to:
+    * On Windows, You may need to change the permission of key; therefore, navigate to:
         ```sh
         C:\Users\<your_username>\.ssh\
         ```